Hoffee-Toffee/Troll-Toll-Calculator/README.md

 As a non-registered troll toll operator:
 * I want to view a list of bridges in Auckland and their stats
-* I want to see an average estimate of how much toll a bridge-troll can be collect for each bridge using any sources to collect or estimate this data.
+* I want to see an average estimate (this can be made up) of how much toll a bridge-troll can be collect for each bridge using any sources to collect or estimate this data.

+### Stretch

 As a registered troll toll operator user:
 * I want to be able to log in to my account set up using auth
 * I want to be able to save my favourite bridges
 * I want to set one bridge as my active-bridge and log every time I take a toll

-### Stretch

-As a registered toll operator user:
 * I want to see real live traffic data for each bridge
 * I want to compare toll revenue between different bridges.
 * I want to see any other live analytics that might increase toll revenue